abhishek-01k/FlowPredicts/README.md

 # FlowPredicts
 ![flowPredicts](https://github.com/user-attachments/assets/21b93f6d-830c-41be-a91c-e30fc531c05a)

 FlowPredicts is a **Decentralized Prediction Market** deployed on the **Flow EVM Testnet**.
 It enables users to create, participate, and resolve prediction markets seamlessly using blockchain technology.
-This application is designed as a **Telegram Mini Application**, allowing users to interact directly within Telegram, making it highly accessible and convenient.

 ---